cmarlin/tf-mcts/README.md

 The user needs to provide several learned components to specify the representation, dynamics and prediction used by [MuZero](https://deepmind.com/blog/article/muzero-mastering-go-chess-shogi-and-atari-without-rules).
-In the context of the Mctx library, the representation of the *root* state is specified by a `RootFnOutput`.
+In the context of the TF-Mcts library, the representation of the *root* state is specified by a `RootFnOutput`.
 The `RootFnOutput` contains the `prior_logits` from a policy network, the estimated `value` of the root state, and any `embedding` suitable to represent the root state for the environment model.